First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Mathematical Formulation

 \section{Mathematical Formulation}

 In this section, we explain the necessary function spaces needed to obtain the global solvability results and provide the global existence and uniqueness of weak solution of the uncontrolled system \eqref{1}.
-We also give an insight into the global solvability of the corresponding linearized problem.
+Also, we provide an insight into the global solvability of the corresponding linearized problem.

-\subsection{Functional Setting}
+\subsection{Functional setting}